jbhimawariii/MedAssistant/README.md

-# gui version of the assistant
+# minimal version of the program
-highly experimental, this will soon be the main branch

-probably won't even work
+used to be the main branch, same functionality but without the gui

 ## Open Source Programs Used
 - [Python 3.7](https://www.python.org/)